Find Local Furnace Repair Technicians Near Me

 AFUE (Annual Fuel Utilization Efficiency)

 AFUE is a rating of how efficiently a furnace converts fuel to heat.
-A higher AFUE rating indicates greater efficiency, meaning less energy is wasted and your heating costs are lower.
+Look for a furnace with a high AFUE for maximum savings on fuel costs.
 Modern high-efficiency furnaces have AFUE ratings of 90% or higher.

 Heat Exchanger